blech/movies-for-hackers/README.md

 # Movies For Hackers

 A curated list of movies every hacker & cyberpunk must watch.
+Ratings are from IMDB.

 - [Movies For Hackers](#movies-for-hackers)
     - [Thrillers/Drama](#thrillers--drama)